Overdevelopment

 4. Bakehouse Quarter

 The owners of the Bakehouse Quarter hope to redevelop a significant part of the area between Parramatta Road and Pomeroy Street, now zoned for 8 storeys (27m), but likely to be increased to 10 storeys in the next couple of years.
 Note that the former Arnott’s buildings, protected by heritage, cannot be removed although some land there could possibly be built on.
+As of early 2024, it will likely be targeted by the government’s new Transport Oriented Development Part 1 with a new strategic plan.

 5. Strathfield Triangle

 The Strathfield triangle is that part of Canada Bay Council LGA south of Parramatta Road.
 The area between Leicester Ave and the railway line will include high-rise of at least 20 to 30 storeys.
 This area has less open space and fewer services than other parts of Canada Bay LGA.
 The plan previously passed to zone this area was rejected by the Dept of Planning, so the council has to start over.
+As of early 2024, it will also likely be targeted by the government’s new Transport Oriented Development Part 1 with a new strategic plan.

 6. Concord & 7.
 “Kings Bay”